fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 ## An Efficient Implementation of Reservoir Sampling

 The final topic we'll cover is the implementation of reservoir sampling.
-The Iterative Methods in Rust library uses [*Algorithm L*](https://en.wikipedia.org/wiki/Reservoir_sampling#An_optimal_algorithm), an optimal algorithm introduced by Kim-Hung Li.
+The `Iterative Methods` crate uses [*Algorithm L*](https://en.wikipedia.org/wiki/Reservoir_sampling#An_optimal_algorithm), an optimal algorithm introduced by Kim-Hung Li.
 The basic idea of the algorithm is to not update the reservoir with every new item of the stream that is processed, but to randomly skip ahead before processing a new item.
 The cleverness resides in choosing *how much* to skip ahead.
 See the [research article]((https://dl.acm.org/doi/10.1145/198429.198435)) by Kim-Hung Li for the details.

 To implement the algorithm in the library we want an adaptor `reservoir_iterable()` that can be applied to any `StreamingIterator`, `I`.
 The adaptor wraps `I` into a new struct that maintains state:
 ```rust, ignore